Phillip-Duncan/Barracuda-Compiler/vm_emulator/README.md

-# MathStack CPU VM
+# Barracuda CPU VM
-+ This program allows for the emulations of the MathStack VM.
-The MathStack language was developed to be run parallel on CUDA cores on a GPU.
++ This program allows for the emulations of the Barracuda VM.
+The Barracuda language was developed to be run parallel on CUDA cores on a GPU.
 This has a few technical difficulties in debugging and testing programs developed.
-This emulator hopes to solve those problems by being an emulator/debugger and is being developed to develop a high-level language for the MathStack Assembly.
+This emulator hopes to solve those problems by being an emulator/debugger and is being developed to develop a high-level language for the Barracuda Assembly.

 ## Execution
 + The emulator can be executed using the `cargo run -- <filename>` command